Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical cut cell quadrature: Description of the use case

 \item Parametric representation: $s \mapsto \mathbf{x}(s)$.
 In this work, we assume that the parametric interface representations are given as closed oriented loop of NURBS curves.

 \end{itemize}

-In the benchmarks which were conducted for this paper, the following open-source software libraries for cut cell quadrature are going to be evaluated:
+In the benchmarks conducted for this paper, we employ the open-source software libraries for cut element quadrature listed in Table ~\ref{tab:quadrature-libraries}.
 It should be noted that all of these libraries support only one of the aforementioned interface representations, either implicit or parametric interface representation. \comment[id=BM]{Should the interface type be shown in the table above? } \comment[id=FK]{I added it.
 I hope its not to cramped.
 I really would like to keep the table within the text, not as a separate float, for readbility.}

-\paragraph{A unified driver interface for all libraries to investigate:} In a first step, a Git repository was set up (in the following referred to as the `\emph{main repository}'), where each of these third-party libraries was included as a submodule.
+\paragraph{A unified driver interface for all libraries to investigate} In a first step, a Git repository was set up (in the following referred to as the `\emph{main repository}'), where each of these third-party libraries was included as a submodule.

-\comment[id=ML]{I like the idea of the graph in Figure \ref{fig:matlabUML}.
-I would add "dim" and "references" to "TestCase" (I found that what we call "references" is often called "baselines" in literature, e.g., in \cite{Bernholdt2022}).
-Furthermore, I would add "QuadratureData" as class showing unified output.
-Further outputs are plots of the quadrature points with geometry and background mesh, plots of the error and tables ".csv" with the errors and number of points.
-These tables are actually used then for the comparison with the references for the pipelines.
-If you think that this makes sense, one could add that here. $\Longrightarrow$ already partly addressed by Toprak $\Longrightarrow$ I would discuss to discuss this in more detail with you (Toprak) for the journal submission.}

-Next, a control code to define and execute the benchmark tests was developed in MATLAB.
-The class structure is shown in Figure \ref{fig:matlabUML}.
-The key idea is to define a common interface for all libraries.
-Figure \ref{fig:abstractclass} shows the abstract class for integrators of our use case.
-Note that the class does not provide any functionality but specifies the properties, functions and outputs required for all derived integrator classes to be compatible with the test environment.